McAllen High School: McHi Band

 In the 1960s the McHi band was selected as the Texas TMEA 4-A Honor Band.

 During the 1970s, the McHi band continued a string of Sweepstakes Awards.
+This string of victories continued to present day.
+In 2004, the McHi marching band advanced to State, being the first and only time in the schools history.

 Feeder patterns

 McAllen High's feeder schools include: